-We’ve told you about some of Charlotte’s typical heating and furnace problems in the past, but we’re back with a few more issues that could cause your furnace to break down in the middle of this awful cold.
+We’ve gone over some of Charlotte’s typical heating and furnace problems in the past, but we’re back with some more issues that could cause your heating system to break down in the middle of this awful cold.

 Lack of Maintenance